Tunnel boring machine

-The majority of the T2D tunnels will be excavated using tunnel boring machines (TBMs), with a short section at each end constructed from the surface using cut and cover methodology.
+The majority of the T2D tunnels will be excavated using tunnel boring machines (TBMs).
+A short section at each end will be constructed from the surface using cut and cover methodology.

 TBMs are very large and complex pieces of machinery.
 A TBM excavates tunnels and can bore through a variety of ground conditions.
 This allows communities and businesses to continue undisturbed above ground while construction happens below ground.